nazmulidris/exoplayer_learning/README.md

 }
 ```

-When you're done with playback, be sure to release the player, since it consumes a lot of resources
+When you're done with playback, be sure to release the player, since it consumes resources
-(memory and system codecs, which are a globally shared resource on your phone, and there might be
+- memory and system codecs, which are a globally shared resource on the phone, and there might be
-a limited number of them available on the phone).
+a limited number of them available depending on the specific phone and OS version.

 ```kotlin
 fun release() {